JKZH-Cyber/AD-DS-RMF-Control-Mapping-Project-with-eMASS-Alignment/README.md

 ## Objective

 The goal of this project was to deploy a domain controller in Azure, configure Active Directory services, and apply security baseline GPOs that demonstrate compliance with RMF and eMASS control mappings.
-By doing so, I simulated how enterprises enforce security policies, reduce attack surfaces, and document compliance within federal environments.
+By doing so, I simulated how enterprises enforce security policies, enforce least privilege through group management, and document compliance within federal environments.

 ---

 ## Skills Demonstrated

 - **Active Directory Deployment:** Promoted a Windows Server to a Domain Controller with DNS integration.
+- **Organizational Units & Accounts:** Created OUs for users, computers, and servers, and provisioned test accounts for standard and privileged access.
+- **Group Management & Role Separation:** Configured `JKZH_SecurityAdmins` and `JKZH_DomainUsers` groups, assigning users to enforce least privilege.
+Linked SecurityAdmins to Domain Admins and DomainUsers to Domain Users.
-- **Group Policy Enforcement:** Designed and implemented baseline GPOs for authentication, account lockout, and system auditing.
+- **Group Policy Enforcement:** Designed and implemented baseline GPOs for authentication, account lockout, Kerberos, audit policies, firewall, and endpoint protection.
-- **RMF/eMASS Mapping:** Mapped security configurations to NIST SP 800-53 RMF control families (commonly tracked in eMASS).
+- **RMF/eMASS Mapping:** Mapped all security configurations to NIST SP 800-53 RMF control families (commonly tracked in eMASS).
-- **Windows Security Hardening:** Applied password policies, Kerberos ticket restrictions, and logon banners.
+- **Windows Security Hardening:** Applied password policies, Kerberos ticket restrictions, logon banners, and removable media restrictions.
 - **Endpoint Protection:** Configured Microsoft Defender Antivirus and Windows Defender Firewall.
-- **Audit & Log Management:** Ensured security logs were retained, auditable, and protected.
+- **Audit & Log Management:** Verified policy application with `gpupdate` and `gpresult`.
+Captured and filtered Security event logs (Event ID 4728) to confirm group membership changes were logged.
-- **Media Control:** Restricted removable storage devices to mitigate data exfiltration risks.

 ---